FBW44-1/backend-lessons/lesson plans/July/1 July.md

     - What is Layered pattern
     - Why Layered pattern

-+ Add layered patttern to our project
++ Add layered pattern to our project

 ## Afternoon 13:00